Schools around the US are finally pushing back their start times -- and it's working

 Negative responses to later start times are rare, but they do happen.

-Lisa Brady says some parents in Dobbs Ferry have found it harder to complete the necessary morning rituals and still get to work on time.
-Meanwhile, Rick Tony says the issue at Solebury is finding enough buses for kids.
-In both cases, officials say parents have the option to drop their kids off at school before the first bell so they can eat breakfast, charge their devices, or just hang out.
+Brady says some parents at Dobbs Ferry have found it harder to complete the necessary morning rituals and still get to work on time.
+Meanwhile, Tony says the issue at Solebury is finding enough buses for kids.
+In both cases, the officials say parents have the option to drop their kids off at school before the first bell so they can eat breakfast, charge their devices, or just hang out.

 “The kids feel really rushed,” she says.

-Many kids also say they have less time to do homework once they finally get home.
-Brady says the Dobbs Ferry schools are brainstorming potential changes to the school day similar to those made at Solebury.
+Once they finally get home, many say they have less time for all the homework they have been assigned.
+Brady says the school is brainstorming changes to the school day similar to those made at Solebury.

 It takes a village

-In districts where schools have not started to take sleep science research into account, parents have begun to speak up.
+In districts where schools have yet to listen to the sleep science research, parents have begun to speak up.

-An op-ed published in the Los Angeles Times in September 2016 included voices from frustrated parents who were fed up with coaxing bleary-eyed adolescents to get dressed.
+A recent op-ed in the Los Angeles Times included voices from frustrated parents who were fed up with coaxing bleary-eyed adolescents to get dressed.
 “I have been saying for years that kids, especially high school students, should not be expected to be in their seats trying to learn anything in the early morning hours,” a parent named Paula Del said.

 “I get that years ago we all walked 100 miles in the snow to school,” Brady says.
 “But we know better now about the adolescent brain, and we know about their natural sleep rhythms being different than adults’.”